In this post, I'll show you 6 free things to do in Brussels. Brussels is the capital city of Belgium and there are many fun activities!

 This collection has over 200 works from René Magritte (1898 - 1967), a Belgian Surrealist artist.
 The collection is the largest in the world.

 This museum is dedicated to the 20th century and it's perfect for art history fans.
 You'll find impressive drawings, watercolors, paintings, films, and more here.

 This museum is about the 15th till the 18th centuries.
 If you're interested in the Flemish Renaissance and Baroque, this is a museum you really should visit, since it has many works which were made in this period.
 You'll also find paintings by the Flemish Primitives.

 If you're a fan of modern and contemporary art, this museum might be very interesting for you!

 Musée Meunier Museum

-In this museum, you'll find work of Constantin Meunier (1831 - 1905) who was a sculptor and painter.
-The work is inspired by the social, industrial and political developments in Belgium of the late 19th century.
+In this museum, you'll find works of Constantin Meunier (1831 - 1905) who was a sculptor and painter.
+The work is inspired by the social, industrial, and political developments in Belgium of the late 19th century.

 Musée Wiertz Museum

 In this museum, you'll see art of Antoine Wiertz (1806 - 1865) who was a writer, painter, and sculptor.

 Around Place Royale, the main buildings of the Royal Museums of Fine Arts of Belgium can be found.